 Cooking Chickpeas from Scratch

-To cook them from scratch soak whole chickpeas overnight before cooking.
+To cook chickpeas from scratch, soak whole dried chickpeas overnight in water before cooking.
 Or use the quick soak method by placing them in a saucepan filled with enough water to cover them by 2 inches.
 Boil them for 2 minutes then remove from heat and cover.
 Let them rest in the water for an hour, then drain them and cover with fresh water before cooking.
 Split chickpeas (like chana dal) don’t need to be pre-soaked before cooking.

 A white pot filled with legumes, celery stalks, garlic cloves, carrot pieces and an onion half. - For Are chickpeas gluten free